 Red considers taking one out and putting it in the end of his shoe, carefully angled so he can prod himself with it if needed.
 If the pain registers on his face or in his mind, he might be able to play it off as having an injury… but that would be a lie, and she would probably be able to detect that if nothing else…

 Forget painful things, do something pleasant instead.
 Maybe if he buys some cookies when he goes inside…

 Red’s watch beeps, and he sighs.
 Out of time, and any benefits from further thinking would be marginal compared to potentially irritating her by arriving late.
-He quickly takes out some moist toilettes to wipe the dried sweat from his face and neck, then straighten his collar and puts his hat on.
+He quickly takes out some wet wipes for the dried sweat on his face and neck, then straighten his collar and puts his hat on.
 He stares at his reflection in a curtained window to make sure he looks presentable, then puts everything away and walks to the cafe.

 The interior is bright and clean, its walls lined with colorful booths and its front counter displaying all sorts of delicious pastries.
 Red sees some of the booths are in alcoves with curtains over them, and wonders if anyone is in them: if not, the place is empty save for the young man working the counter, an older man in a long coat and woolen hat, and the Gym Leader sitting across from him.

 Sabrina is immediately recognizable, even dressed casually in a pink tank top and white pants, her dark hair sweeping down and out above her shoulders.
 It feels weird seeing a Leader in a cafe, fancy as it is, and he hesitates at the entrance of the sitting area, not wanting to interrupt.
 She glances at him and holds a finger up, and he nods and steps back toward the front counter, scanning their menu for something to use as a distraction.